Exploiting Domain-Specific Parallel Data on Multilingual Language Models for Low-resource Language Translation: Related Work

 \subsection{ITTL on msLMs for NMT}

-ITTL has roots in Transfer Learning, which has been extensively explored for NMT with vanilla Transformer models.
+ITTL has roots in Transfer Learning, which has been extensively explored for NMT with vanilla Transformer models~\cite{imankulova2019exploiting, gao2024novel}.
 However, as mentioned earlier, for LRLs, NMT systems built on top of msLMs outperform these traditional NMT techniques.
-Thus we do not discuss these techniques.
+Thus we do not discuss those Transfer Learning techniques.

 ITTL~\cite{phang2018sentence, pruksachatkun2020intermediate, park2020scientific} refers to fine-tuning a pre-trained language model with the intermediate task(s), before fine-tuning on the final task.
 It has been extensively experimented with encoder-based LLMs such as BERT~\cite{phang2018sentence, moghe2021cross}, and has shown promising results even for LRLs~\cite{dhananjaya2024lexicon}.